 Consider fresh cut flowers, crisp white tablecloths, well-picked background music, complimentary colors, mood lighting, spaces optimized for feng shui, lightly scented candles, and so on.
 The ambiance is the delightful story your restaurant tells your customers’ senses, all without speaking a single word.

-According to one prominent Sydney restaurant interior design and fit out the company, Protech Hospitality Fitouts, the biggest mistake a restaurant can make is to take a DIY approach to their ambiance.
+According to one prominent restaurant interior design company, the biggest mistake a restaurant can make is to take a DIY approach to their ambiance.
 They compare it attempting to do a surgery yourself instead of working with a qualified surgeon.

 Menus happen to be the most poorly optimized yet the most important contact point between customers and restaurants.
 Without a menu, there is no way for the customer to understand the restaurant.
 If the menu is poorly designed, not updated or hard to find online, these can all be a source of frustration on the part of the customer and lost business for the restaurant.

 To fix this, consider using menu software like Open Menu that makes it easy to maintain an up-to-date menu.